Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 ASV — “thou hast a name that thou livest, and thou art dead”

-ESV — “You have the reputation of being alive, but you are dead.”
+WEB — “you have a reputation of being alive, but you are dead.

 As a church, they were an assembly of Christians in name only.
 They had a reputation for being alive, but were, in fact “dead.”
 Although they did have some true faithful followers of Christ in their midst, the majority were dead — spiritually dead.
 Jesus knows the heart and saw many who had a profession of faith, but were in fact people who were deceived about their salvation.
 They believed themselves to be true Christians, but Jesus knew the truth about them.
 Others may have known they (themselves) were not true believers, and were merely professing to be Christians — in other words, faking it.